 Terraform is an open-source Infrastructure as Code (IaC) tool created by HashiCorp.
 It is a declarative Infrastructure as Code tool, meaning instead of writing step-by-step imperative instructions like with SQL, JavaScript or Python, you can declare what you want using a YAML like syntax.
 Terraform is also stateful, meaning it keeps track of your current state, and compares it with your desired state.
-A reconcilation process between the two states generates an plan that Terraform can execute to create new resources, or update/delete existing resources.
+A reconciliation process between the two states generates a plan that Terraform can execute to create new resources, or update/delete existing resources.
 This plan is implemented as an acyclic graph, and is what allows Terraform to understand and handle dependencies between resources.
 Using Terraform is a great way to manage account level Snowflake resources like Warehouses, Databases, Schemas, Tables, and Roles/Grants, among many other use cases.

 Example Terraform use-cases: